-The SAM-BA Boot Assistant is a default Boot Program that provides an easy way to program insitu the on-chip Flash memory.
+The SAM-BA Boot Assistant is a default Boot Program that provides an easy way to program in situ the on-chip Flash memory.

-The SAM-BA Boot Assistant supports serial communication via the DBGU or the USB Device Port.
+The SAM-BA Boot Assistant supports serial communication through the DBGU or through the USB Device Port.
+(The SAM7S32/16 have no USB Device Port.)

-Communication via the DBGU supports a wide range of crystals from 3 to 20 MHz via software auto-detection.

-• Communication via the USB Device Port is limited to an 18.432 MHz crystal.
+- Communication through the DBGU supports a wide range of crystals from 3 to 20 MHz via software autodetection. - Communication through the USB Device Port is limited to an 18.432 MHz crystal. (